porterjenkins/deep_uncertainty/README.md

 ### Reproducibility

-Training configs for each model benchmarked in "Flexible Heteroscedastic Count Regression with Deep Double Poisson Networks" can be found in the top-level [configs directory](configs).
+Training configs for each model benchmarked in "Fully Heteroscedastic Count Regression with Deep Double Poisson Networks" can be found in the top-level [configs directory](configs).

 To re-run the experiments from the paper, first contact the authors for the requisite dataset files and ensure they are saved in a top-level `data` directory.
-Then run the following command:
+Then run the following command for any valid dataset:

 ```bash
 bash deep_uncertainty/scripts/train_models.sh <dataset-name>